by Lisa Priddy MS, CCC-SLP

 - IEP team members agree to excuse the member.

-methods to conduct the meeting such as video conference or conference call.
+Use alternate methods to conduct the meeting such as video conference or

-objectives are no longer a required part of the IEP except for students and children
+Short term objectives are no longer a required part of the IEP except for

 Birth to Six Programs/Early Intervention Programs

-Individualized Family Service Plans (IFSP) require an educational component promoting
+addition, Individualized Family Service Plans (IFSP) require an

 Funding Changes

-Supportive services may include: professional development for teachers and other
+include: professional development for teachers and other school staff to

-school staff to use research-based academic instruction, provision of educational
+use research-based academic instruction, provision of educational and

 Qualifying for Specific Learning Disabilities